|198,000,000 Yen||Land with existing structure|

 The sale is for the land only with the seller prepared to demolish the historic home prior to delivery to the buyer.
 The house was built in 1928 and is a 2-storey, wood-frame house with traditional tiled roof.
 It includes a coach entrance and several outdoor parking spaces.
 In Japan, no value is placed on old structures, so the property is being listed at land value only as it is expected that the future buyer would be interested in the land only.

 This is a corner block of land fronting onto two public roads.
 Although there are many narrow streets in the older parts of Kamakura, the two roads are comfortably wide for access.

 The land does not fall within the city’s Tsunami hazard zone.

-A nearby Standard Land Price survey site law land prices increase for the past two years in the row.
+A nearby Standard Land Price survey site law land prices increase for the past four years in a row.

 Located between the mountains and sea, Kamakura is an ancient city located 50 km south of Tokyo.

 The Kamakura Period (1185 – 1333) saw the rise of the samurai caste and the establishment of feudalism in Japan.
 The main setting of this important part of Japan’s history was centred just 500 meters away from this property, in an area where Minamoto no Yoritomo built his mansion and held his government offices.

 Unlike some of the more urban cities in Japan, Kamakura has retained much of its traditional character.
 The city is characterised by its traditional streetscapes, numerous temples and shrines, and lush mountainside.
 In fact, 40% of the city is forest and greenery.